 What’s the Cost of Building an eCommerce Website?

 We recommend self-hosted WordPress with the Bluehost eCommerce plan that gives you a free domain and SSL certificate in addition to a discount on hosting costs.
-All in all, it’ll be around $190/year to get started.

 Once you get your domain and hosting, you’ll need to choose an eCommerce plugin for your WordPress site.